 Although missions and requirements differ in each of the individual categories, common areas of excellence include: leadership, potential for growth, impact on the profession, mission accomplishment, and emerging professional standing and influence.

 - Joan A. Dempsey Mentorship Award

-- Open to all public, private and academic elements up to and including GS-15/O-6 and equivalent rank
+- Open to all public, private and academic professionals up to and including GS-15/O-6 and equivalent rank

 - Richard J. Kerr Government Award

-- Civilian government employees up to/including GS-13 and equivalent rank
+- Open to civilian government employees up to and including GS-13 and equivalent rank

 - Edwin H. Land Industry Award